espeak-ng/espeak-ng/README.md

 ## Building eSpeak

-1. Generate the build files and get the required git submodules by running:
+The eSpeak language data file and the JNI bindings needed for the Android APK can be build using the following commands:

     $ ./autogen.sh
-1. Build the `libttsespeak.so` file by running:

-        $ cd android
-        $ ndk-build
-2. Build the `android/res/raw/espeakdata.zip` file by running:

     $ ./configure --prefix=/usr
     $ make android

 ## Building the APK with Eclipse